 Appendix G: Survey of conservation police officers

-In October 2019, JLARC staff surveyed CPOs about a variety of aspects of the training and written policies and procedures they receive as well as their time use.
+In October 2019, JLARC staff surveyed CPOs about a variety of aspects of the training and written policies and procedures they receive as well as how they spend their time.
 This appendix summarizes results.

 Training